TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 #### Benefit of Binary Search Trees

 The benefit of a binary search tree is the same as having a sorted array.
-Searching for an element in a binary search tree is more efficient and will take O($log{n}$) time on average, just like how arrays can run binary search in O($log{n}$) time.
+Searching for an element in a binary search tree is more efficient and will take O($\log{n}$) time on average, just like how arrays can run binary search in O($\log{n}$) time.

 Because of the way binary search trees are structured, the algorithm for searching for an element in a binary search tree is similar to how binary search on an array functions, where it splits the problem in half every time.
 For binary search trees, instead of moving to different indices and tightening the boundaries, you can just follow whichever path is necessary to find the element based on the comparison of the target value and the current node's value.
 The property of binary search trees that order them makes this easy because you can take the left path if the target value is smaller than the current node's value, since all node values left of the current node are smaller, or the right path if the target value is greater than the current node's value since all node values right of the current node are larger.